ecacevedo/testexchangezero/README.md

 - [ ] Remove all console.log()s and commented out code (functional notes and comments are okay).

 ###### Deployment
-- [ ] Deploy the fully functional front-end via Surge or Netlify.
+- [x] Deploy the fully functional front-end via Surge or Netlify.
-- [ ] Deploy the back-end via Heroku.
+- [x] Deploy the back-end via Heroku.

 ###### Procedural
-- [ ] Initialize a git repo on Github, with a link to your hosted project.
+- [x] Initialize a git repo on Github, with a link to your hosted project.
-- [ ] Have frequent commits, making a robust commit history at least every day.
+- [x] Have frequent commits, making a robust commit history at least every day.
 (75 commits minimum)
-- [ ] Use effective and safe branching and merging processes.
+- [ x] Use effective and safe branching and merging processes.

 <br>